Ranger guided activities

-Connect with Bininj/Mungguy country and culture – let our park rangers guide you through some of Kakadu’s stunning sites.
+Connect with Bininj/Mungguy country and culture as our park rangers guide you through some of Kakadu’s stunning sites.

 Plan ahead for a great day out

 Pack your park pass and visitor guide and arrive at your activity site 10 minutes early.
-See below for what to know and bring.
+See below for what to bring and other handy hints.

 Art site talks and guided walks